-Last month, we took a mini vacation in Miami (Florida).
-Here’s a quick recap for those who have this city on their list of travel destinations, based on the collective remembrances of my barely functioning, rusty brain innards.
+Miami (Florida) is an excellent winter-spring getaway.
+Here’s a quick recap for those who have this city on their list of travel destinations, based on our fun spring vacation in this vivacious city.
 I’ve tried to include a little something something for everyone, irrespective of what floats your boat.
 Read this mini guide if it your first time to Miami and if you are looking for more options and have more time for a long drive, here is another article on how to spend a long weekend in Miami or even go on an amazing Miami to Key West road trip.

 Miami, tucked away in the southern corner of the sunny state of Florida, is a city known for its beaches, vibrant night life,art-deco style of architecture and sprawling street art (murals).
 Its also extremely hot and humid during most of the year (barring the winter months of Nov-March when it is quite pleasant with more than half the country frozen like chicken wings in a freezer, brr) with occasional tropical storms/hurricanes thrown in to knock your socks off.
 So if you are not a fan of any of the above (weather included) or are not a fan of the series “Miami Vice”, then this city is not for you.
 Its only fair that I start the post with some forewarning.